GSNReboot/Sonic_Next-E3Demo_Recreation-ModFiles/README.md

 # Sonic_Next-E3Demo_Recreation-ModFiles
-The E3 2006 Demo of Sonic '06 recreated in Retail.
+The E3 2006 Demo of Sonic '06 recreated in Retail '06.